Gwynedd Mercy University

-The Academic Resource Center (ARC), located in the Learning Commons, is Gwynedd Mercy University’s hub of academic support.
-The ARC offers one-on-one and small group tutoring, placement assessments, academic workshops and advising, and many other resources.
+The Student Success Center, located in the Learning Commons, is Gwynedd Mercy University’s hub of academic support.
+The Student Success Center offers one-on-one and small group tutoring, placement assessments, academic workshops and advising, and many other resources.
 The Learning Commons also houses Advising, First-Year Experience, and the Career Development Center, which offers career support throughout all four years of a student’s academic journey.

-In addition to Living Learning Communities, such as those offered as part of the E-STEM Program (Ethics in Science, Technology, Engineering and Mathematics) and the Honors Program, Gwynedd Mercy University offers a wide array of co-curricular opportunities for students to join other students as they develop their leadership skills, support those in need, gain real-world experience, and further explore the world and their role in it.
+In addition to Learning Communities, such as the Honors Program, Gwynedd Mercy University offers a wide array of co-curricular opportunities for students to join other students as they develop their leadership skills, support those in need, gain real-world experience, and further explore the world and their role in it.

 With four residence halls and dozens of clubs and activities, Gwynedd Mercy University offers a perfect home away from home.
 Each residence hall offers bright and airy rooms, along with access to a community lounge, kitchen, and laundry area.
 The Residence Life staff makes students feel welcome, available both day and night when needed.

 In 2015, Gwynedd Mercy University launched a unique Campus Conversation Series designed to provide an open forum for education and discussion about some of the nation’s most pressing and controversial issues.
 The series presents multiple sides of an issue and opens the door to an open dialogue among students, experts in the field, and the general public.
-The Common Hour is a weekly opportunity for the entire community to participate in workshops and/or lectures.
+GMercyU also frequently hosts discussions, lectures, and events on a variety of different topics to educate the community.

 All students complete a capstone course designed to synthesize the knowledge and skills that they gained throughout their programs.
 They provide a means for their demonstration of advanced research, critical thinking, communication, and other essential skills within their disciplines.